polio-nanopore/piranha/README.md

 Importantly, the reference that is hit within the background references file does not fully indicate what consensus sequence will be generated from the read population.
 Further phylogenetic analysis should be performed to confirm the identity of the sequence that you get.

-## Matching reads against the reference file
-Piranha takes nanopore sequencing reads (`fastq`) and matches them against a reference set of enterovirus VP1 sequences.
-This matching is currently performed with minimap2 ([Li 2018](https://academic.oup.com/bioinformatics/article/34/18/3094/4994778)), run in the mode configured for noisynanopore data (`-x map-ont`).
-For more information on the details of what this pre-configured setting is, visit this [link](https://lh3.github.io/minimap2/minimap2.html).
-In addition to these pre-configured settings, within piranha we currently only consider primary alignments (i.e. the best hit) for each read against the reference file, rather than all potential matches.

-This reference set includes representatives of wild-type poliovirus 1, 2 and 3, as well as Sabin-1, 2 and 3 as well as a selection of other enterovirus VP1 sequences too.

-> IMPORTANT: Nanopore reads can have up to ~10% error rate and sporadic mapping to some references can occur at the read level, particularly when sequencing at great depth.
-When looking at the output read counts in the piranha report, this must be interpreted with caution and awareness of the underlying noise in the data.
-For example, low numbers of reads may map to WPV2 or WPV3 as they are present in the default database.
-This *DOES NOT* mean that WPV2 or WPV3 is present in your sample.
-Hits with greater than the minimun read count are highlighted in the report in the sample composition table (Table 2).
-If the read count passes the minimum thresholds (number of reads and percentage of sample) the reads will be taken forward for consensus building.
-It is only possible at the consensus level to get an accurate picture of that read population in your sample.

 ## Custom reference file
 Users can specify their own reference file or by default piranha will access the reference file packaged with the software.